Liability Car Insurance Explained

 Comprehensive coverage and collision coverage — often combined with liability to create a “full-coverage” policy — pay to repair or replace your vehicle after an accident.

-Medical payments coverage (MedPay), personal injury protection (PIP), or your health insurance can cover your medical bills, and they may cover your lost wages if you miss work due to your injuries.
+Medical payments coverage (MedPay), personal injury protection (PIP), or your health insurance can cover your medical bills.
+PIP will also cover your lost wages if you miss work due to your injuries.

 How Much Does Liability Insurance Cost?